thindil/steamsky/bin/doc/CONTRIBUTING.md

 - In the "Title" field try to write very short but not too general description of the problem.
 Good example: "Game crashed when entering base".
 Bad example:
   "Game crashes often."
-- In the body/comment field try to write as much informations about the problem as possible.
-In most cases, more informations is better than less.
-General rule of good problem report is to give enough informations which allow to reproduce the problem by other people.
+- In the body/comment field try to write as much information about the problem as possible.
+In most cases, more information is better than less.
+General rule of good problem report is to give enough information which allow to reproduce the problem by other people.
 It may be in form of steps which are needed for recreate this problem.
 - If the game crashed, in most cases it should create file *error.log* in